Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Daily service frequency averages 369 trips across all routes, translating to about 52 weekly trips per individual stop.
+Transport accessibility is rated as excellent, with residents typically located 141 meters from the nearest transport stop.
+Service frequency averages 369 trips per day across all routes, equating to approximately 52 weekly trips per individual stop.

 Frequently Asked Questions - Transport